WCR FM: History

 WCR FM is related to Wolverhampton Campus Radio, WCR AM, which broadcast to the Wulfrun campus of Wolverhampton College.

 Ofcom Breaches

 In March 2023, WCR FM were found in breach by OFCOM in March 2023 after playing a song that contained offensive language.
 WCR FM were found in breach of Rules 1.14 and 2.3 after playing a song during its Drivetime programme on 2 November 2022 that contained the "F" word.
+The full response can be seen at: